Vixlatio/RenderGLBPlus/README.md

 ## glb-renderer

 glb-renderer is a program built in C for rendering 3D objects from GLB files into stunning image renders.
-This tool leverages OpenGL for rendering and supports various image formats including PNG, JPG, SVG, and JPEG.
+This tool leverages OpenGL for rendering and supports various image formats including PNG, JPG, and JPEG.

 ### Features

 - Renders 3D objects from GLB files, rendering with the embedded textures, colors, etc.
-- Supports rendering into multiple image formats including PNG, JPG, SVG, and JPEG.
+- Supports rendering into multiple image formats including PNG, JPG, and JPEG.
 - Simple command-line interface for ease of use.
 - Detailed help command for quick reference.
 - Highly performant.